 Which is basically what I imagine the guestbook at the On Video wake would have read.
 “Never bought one.”
 “Watched part of it at my cousin’s house once.”
 “Got ‘Reel to Real’ instead.”
 “Too much talking.”
 Et cetera.
 On Video, beloved by some, ignored by others, bought by very few.
 It was definitely a much-welcome lifesaver those long Wednesday mornings when I worked a skate shop, but even then I don’t recall watching one more than once or twice, with the possible exception of the half-hour Danny Way love-feast.
 And didn’t ever buy one, even with my mighty 10%-above-cost discount.

-I did purchase the Arcade tour video, but that’s a whole other ball of worms and just one of my several personal problems.
+I did purchase the Arcade tour video, but that’s a whole other ball of worms.

 Hearing Marc Johnson emphasize the stress and drama that went into making “Fully Flared” doesn’t put the proverbial balls any closer to the wall when it comes to Alex Olson’s part, or make the see-saw slow motion any less distracting.
-Commentaries are fine, and I enjoyed hearing about Guy Mariano’s favorite hat and the Girl honchos’ ruminations on rap music in video parts, but after one or two times through I’m back to the Earth Wind & Fire, thank you.
-And trying to build a skate video around the documentary idea hasn’t proved especially successful, at least to me (and I’m thinking mainly of the at-times eyeball-rolling “Hot Chocolate” video here).
+Commentaries are fine, and I enjoyed hearing about Guy Mariano’s favorite hat and the Girl honchos’ ruminations on rap music in video parts, but after one or two times through I’m back to the Earth Wind & Fire.

-And you know what – there’s something to be said for the apocrypha of skateboarding, stories that belong to them what who was there or somehow passed down via skateboard shop bullshitting, post-video screening mullings or after you’ve been at the spot a couple hours and everybody’s spending more time shooting the shit than trying tricks anymore.
-As valuable as the Andy Roy Big Brother interview remains, as a document and, yes, a manifesto for living one’s life, there’s something vaguely sad about the idea of it being reduced to a handful of jpgs to be bandied about messageboards and LOL’ed over.
-It’s sort of disappointing to think that anybody with a cable modem can click through the highlights of “Tim & Henry’s Pack of Lies,” a video that used to be next to impossible to see, much less own.
+There’s something to be said for the apocrypha of skateboarding, stories that belong to them what who was there or somehow passed down via skateboard shop bullshitting, post-video screening mullings or after you’ve been at the spot a couple hours and everybody’s spending more time shooting the shit than trying tricks anymore.
+The Andy Roy Big Brother interview remains a document of its time and perhaps for some a manifesto for living, and there’s something vaguely sad about the idea of it being reduced to a handful of jpgs to be bandied about messageboards.
+It’s in a strange way sort of disappointing to think that anybody with a cable modem can click through the highlights of “Tim & Henry’s Pack of Lies,” a video that used to be next to impossible to see, much less own.

 Insert here bitter old man comment re: earning it, building character, etc.